-Several wetlands were found within the region however, only riverine features such as alluvial floodplains and riparian thickets dominated by Vachellia karroo, Searsia lancea, Euclea undulata and Gymonsporia buxifolia.
+Several wetlands were found within the region however none were located within the proposed layout areas, thus only riverine features such as alluvial floodplains and riparian thickets dominated by Vachellia karroo, Searsia lancea, Euclea undulata and Gymonsporia buxifolia.

-The study area is not located within an International Bird Area (IBA) or a Strategic Water Resource Area and did not contain any Wetland Clusters or listed Threatened Ecosystems.
+The study area is not located within an International Bird Area (IBA) or any Wetland Clusters and listed Threatened Ecosystems.